code2fly/exploring-reactive-spring/README.md

   * **Http service** -
     * in spring reactive REST api can be designed in 2 ways - MVC style and Functional reactive style
+    * apart from creating normal REST api that we were also building with spring MVC , ***what reactive spring helps us in cases we are at a risk of monopolizing a thread*** . e.g. whereever we want to keep a socket open(using traditional java i/o)
+      * instead of returning one since value from a REST api, suppose we want to get access to latest data as quickly as possible.
+      * this is a common scenario and a common implementation for such a case is say we might have something that uses a server socket that just keeps that socket open and we keep reading from that socket all the time (that way we dont have to connect again, or latency of setting up network call with acking, connecting, teardown etc.).
+      * i.e. in above approach the socket remains open and a thread is assigned to that socket so that we can process new updates as soon as they arrive instead of repolling or reinvoking REST api.
+      *  use cases for such kind of requirement or style - chat messaging, stock ticker(high speed low latency trading), status/presence notification
+      * to do this in Http we can build a ServerSendEvent endpoint, this endpoint will give us a infinite stream of values.
+        * `Server-Sent event` is a protocol that is based on Http, but when the client knows about the special content type it does not disconnect and keep pointing to that socket live.
+    * Spring uses Scheduler behind the scenes for doing everything in reactive which is essentially a threadpool and Clock.
+      * the threadpool by default has threads equal to number of cores and they are all individual event loop.
+      * if there is any blocking call that hurts reactive api heaving hence in that case blocking code should be moved to different scheduler.
+      * use project blockinghound to verify there is no blocking code and use `Schedulers.elastic()` if there is blocking IO that cannot be avoided .